rg-repo/nodeboilerplate/README.md

 - Controller methods should have call to services and send back the response.
 - All the business logic and interaction with Database layer is to be done in service layer.
 - Database layer interacts with DB.
 Interaction with elasticsearch, redis or anyother data storage is to be considered in database layer.

+# Using Redis

+Although none of the APIs use redis as of now.
+But some helper functions are written in `src/util/redis.js` to provide the idea how it's setup can be used.

+similarly you can use different commands or datastructure provided by redis to store data

+# Using elasticsearch

+Just like Redis, Integration of elasticsearch is project based and its use case.
+So to give an idea for elasticsearch sample code is present in boilerplate

+- ES maps -> code can be located in `src/elasticsearch` folder
+- ES functions and helpers -> code in files `src/service/esService.js` and `src/service/userEsService.js`

+**Although in order to initialise and use elasticsearch and redis in your project search for `TODO-SETUP-ES:` tag for elasticsearch and `TODO-SETUP-REDIS:` for redis in index.js respetively. **